Our People

 James Adefrah

-Regional Team Lead,Ashanti (based in Kumasi)
+Regional Team Lead,Western/Western North (based in Bibiani)

 James Adefra